Research Assistants

 Tristan McKnight

 Tristan McKnight is a Research Assistant at the Bilingual and Multilingual Development Lab at the University of Toronto.
 She is currently in her first year of the MHSc in Speech-Language Pathology program, having completed a B.A.
 Specialist in Linguistics at UofT Scarborough.
 Tristan’s research interests focus on equitable assessment and intervention for bilingual and multilingual children.
 She brings prior experience as the Lab Manager for the Eyelands Lab under Dr. Dave Kush, and as a Research Assistant for Dr. Atiqa Hachimi and Dr. Safieh Moghaddam, all at UofT Scarborough.
-Fluent in English and French, Tristan currently assists with the development of a clinically informed, quasi-linguistically universal dynamic assessment of early word reading skills for bilingual kindergarten students.
+Fluent in English and at an intermediate level in French, Tristan currently assists with the development of a clinically informed, quasi-linguistically universal dynamic assessment of early word reading skills for bilingual kindergarten students.
 Looking ahead, she hopes to practice as an SLP upon graduation and the completion of the CETP exam.
 Outside of her academic work, Tristan enjoys camping and cooking.

 Tosin Kasumu